gbadev-org/tonc/content/pages/sndsqr.md

 ### Square sound registers {#ssec-snd-sqrreg}

-Both square-wave generators have registers `REG_SNDxCNT` for evelope/length/duty control and `REG_SNDxFREQ` for frequency control.
-Sound 1 also has sweep control in the form of `REG_SND1SWEEP`.Look in {{@tbl:snd-names}} for the traditional names; note that in traditional nomenclature the suffixes for control and frequency are *different* for channels 1 and 2, even though they have exactly the same function.
+Both square-wave generators have registers `REG_SNDxCNT` for envelope/length/duty control and `REG_SNDxFREQ` for frequency control.
+Sound 1 also has sweep control in the form of `REG_SND1SWEEP`.
+Look in {@tbl:snd-names} for the traditional names; note that in traditional nomenclature the suffixes for control and frequency are *different* for channels 1 and 2, even though they have exactly the same function.

 <div class="reg">
 <table class="reg" id="tbl-reg-snd1cnt"